Blog | Real Estate

 OPM for real estate #6: Cash flow on operations

-This is where things get very fun and why I believe real estate is one of the best ways to accelerate the velocity of your money.
+This is where things get very fun and why real estate is believed to be one of the best ways to accelerate the velocity of your money.
 Once you have a good real estate investment property and a plan for growing its value, you can utilize that property itself as a means to generate cash out of thin air for other real estate deals.

-What Ken and his partners do is find apartment buildings that underperform.
-Because the value of a commercial real estate asset like an apartment is based off the Net Operating Income (income after expenses), any opportunity to increase NOI is an opportunity to see a healthy return.
+What Ken McElroy and his partners do is find apartment buildings that underperform.
+Because the value of a commercial real estate asset like an apartment is based on the Net Operating Income (income after expenses), any opportunity to increase NOI is an opportunity to see a healthy return.

 For Ken and his team, a variety of factors could help with this.
 For instance, the current landlord could be renting units well-below market rates.
 Turning those units and raising the rent could dramatically increase NOI.
 Or perhaps retrofitting units with washers and dryers, as well as a cosmetic facelift could increase rents by anywhere from $25 to $50 a month.
 Multiply that by hundreds of units and you'll see a lot of lift in income.